 These type of emails are made up full first name followed by a dot and followed by full last name.
 To create such a combination, follow these steps:

 1.1.1.
-Start by selecting the cell in the column next to the cell containing the last name (C2):
+Start by selecting the cell in the column next to the cell which contains the last name (C2):

 1.1.2.
-The function we will call to help us with this is “CONCATENATE”.
-The formula we will use in this example is =CONCATENATE(A2,".",B2,"@example.com").
-Be sure to include the apostrophes and commas - the formula won't work otherwise.
-The first result looks like this:
+The function we call is "CONCATENATE" to help us with this.
+In this example, the formula we will use is = CONCATENATE(K2,".",L2,"@fakecorp.com).
+Make sure the apostrophes and commas are included-otherwise the formula will not work.
+The first result appears as follows:

 1.1.3.
-Now the easiest way to fill in the rest of the cells without having to type all that information in again is to use the Fill Handle (my personal favorite).
-The fill handle is at the bottom right corner of the selected cell:
+Now, using the Fill Handle is the easiest way to fill in the rest of the cells without having to type all that information in again.
+The fill handle is in the selected cell's bottom right corner:

-You may have never noticed it before, but once you get the hang of it, I know you will find it to be very useful.
-To use it, hover your cursor over the fill handle until your cursor changes to a +.
-Then, click and drag it down as far as you want to copy the formula to other cells and then release the mouse.
-Whether it’s 5 cells, 500 cells or 5,000 cells the fill handle will make them all match.
-The result will be:
+You may never have noticed it before, but I know you'll find it very useful once you get the hang of it.
+Swing over the fill handle to use it until your cursor changes to a +.
+Then, as far as you want to copy the formula to other cells, click and drag it down and then release the mouse.
+The fill handle will make them all match whether it's 5 cells, 500 cells or 5,000 cells.
+The outcome will be:

 1.2.
 Creating [email protected] Sample emails